 So while some people with high-functioning autism are very proud of their unique outlook on life, there are also plenty of people with autism that would like to see a cure so they can improve their social, behavioral, and learning skills.

-With ASD having such wide-ranging symptoms and degrees, it’s hard to speak out for the entire group of people.
+With ASD having such wide-ranging symptoms and degrees, it’s hard to speak out for the entire group.

 The way we like to look at it at Harkla is that we can achieve both goals for the whole group.
 There are certain skills that we should all improve upon as a society.
 Anyone will be better off with better social skills (social skills or Emotional Intelligence is responsible for at least two-thirds of someone’s career success), behavior skills, and learning abilities.